Stakeholder Analysis - Key Players

 • Subject Matter Experts e.g. the lead developer on an IT project or a high profile management consultant bought in as an adviser

-Questions used to identify stakeholders who are key players
+Questions to identify key players

 Job titles are the only indicator of a Stakeholder's importance and interest.
 You can also find Key Players by looking at responsibilities and accountabilities.
 For example think about these questions: